Graph Coloring for Multi-Task Learning: Theoretical Analysis

 \subsection{Descent Preservation Within a Low-conflict Group}

-If the active set $S_t$ at step $t$ is $\tau$-compatible, then the combined update is a descent direction with a quantitative lower bound:
+If the active set $S_t$ at step $t$ is $\tau$-compatible, then the combined update formed from the weighted shared gradients is a descent direction with a quantitative lower bound:

 Thus the step cannot flip to ascent whenever $\tau(|S_t|-1)<1$.
-This is proved by expanding the polarization identity and controlling cross terms under the $\tau$-compatibility condition (see Appendix \ref{sec:descent_preservation_appendix}).
+This is proved by expanding the polarization identity and controlling cross terms under the $\tau$-compatibility condition (see Supp.
+Materials Section E).
 Essentially, this means that SON-GOKU's per-step updates are safe when groups are low conflict.
 The aggregate direction keeps pointing downhill and the cancellation is quantitatively limited by $\tau$ and group size.